RunLLM/gitbook/example-workflows/parameters-tutorial.md

 ---
 ### Builtin SQL Parameters

 There are also a number of builtin parameter tags that we support for you!
-See [our documentation](https://docs.aqueducthq.com/workflows/parameterizing-a-workflow) for a list of all of built-in parameters.
+See [our documentation](https://docs.aqueducthq.com/parameters#parameters-in-sql-queries) for a list of all of built-in parameters.

-Below is an example of the fairly self-explanatory `today` parameter:
+Built-in parameters are described using the double-bracketed syntax `{{ <builtin name> }}`.
+Below is an example utilizing the builtin-parameter `today`.